Neal Stephenson

 Neal Town Stephenson (born October 31, 1959) is an American writer known for his works of speculative fiction.
-His novels have been categorized as science fiction, historical fiction, cyberpunk, postcyberpunk, and baroque.
+His novels have been categorized as science fiction, historical fiction, cyberpunk, and baroque.

 Stephenson's work explores mathematics, cryptography, linguistics, philosophy, currency, and the history of science.
-He also writes non-fiction articles about technology in publications such as Wired.
+He also writes nonfiction articles about technology in publications such as Wired.
 He has written novels with his uncle, George Jewsbury ("J. Frederick George"), under the collective pseudonym Stephen Bury.

-Stephenson has worked part-time as an advisor for Blue Origin, a company (founded by Jeff Bezos) developing a spacecraft and a space launch system, and is also a cofounder of Subutai Corporation, whose first offering is the interactive fiction project The Mongoliad.
-He was Magic Leap's Chief Futurist from 2014 to 2020.
+Stephenson has worked part-time as an advisor for Blue Origin, a company (founded by Jeff Bezos) developing a spacecraft and a space launch system, and also co-founded the Subutai Corporation, whose first offering is the interactive fiction project The Mongoliad.
+He was Magic Leap's chief futurist from 2014 to 2020.

 Early life

-Born on October 31, 1959, in Fort Meade, Maryland, Stephenson came from a family of engineers and scientists; his father is a professor of electrical engineering while his paternal grandfather was a physics professor.
-His mother worked in a biochemistry laboratory, and her father was a biochemistry professor.
-Stephenson's family moved to Champaign-Urbana, Illinois, in 1960 and then in 1966 to Ames, Iowa.
+Born on October 31, 1959, in Fort Meade, Maryland, Stephenson came from a family of engineers and scientists; his father is a professor of electrical engineering and his paternal grandfather was a physics professor.
+His mother worked in a biochemistry laboratory and her father was a biochemistry professor.
+Stephenson's family moved to Champaign-Urbana, Illinois, in 1960, and to Ames, Iowa, in 1966.
 He graduated from Ames High School in 1977.

 Stephenson studied at Boston University, first specializing in physics, then switching to geography after he found that it would allow him to spend more time on the university mainframe.
 He graduated in 1981 with a B.A. in geography and a minor in physics.

-Since 1984, Stephenson has lived mostly in the Pacific Northwest and currently lives in Seattle with his family.
+Since 1984, Stephenson has lived mostly in the Pacific Northwest and as of 2012 lived in Seattle with his family.